"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 How to Point Out Loanword Errors

-One challenge with correcting loanword mistakes is that students are usually convinced that their loanwords are mainstream English.
-As a result, it doesn’t matter how many times we tell a student, “'Safety' is a noun, not an adjective.
+One challenge with correcting loanword mistakes is that students usually believe that these words are mainstream English.
+So it doesn’t matter how many times we say, “'Safety' is a noun, not an adjective.
 Say ‘safe country,’ not ‘safety country.'”
 They won’t get it.

 Instead, it’s more helpful to recognize that students may be using a word correctly by their country’s standards of English, but not by the standards of mainstream English.
 In other words, instead of saying “That isn’t English,” we can say, “That may be correct in Japanese/Korean/Taiwanese English, but will confuse other English speakers.”